-I.D.2.d) security and safety measures appropriate to the participating site; and, $^{(\text{Core})}$ I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
+I.D.2.d) security and safety measures appropriate to the participating site; and, (Core) I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
 (Core) I.D.3.
-Fellows must have ready access to subspecialty-specific and cappropriate reference material in print or electronic format.
-This include access to electronic medical literature databases with text capabilities.
-(Core) I.D.3.a) Patient Population [Edited and moved to I.D.1.f)] I.D.3.a).(1) The patient population must have a variety of clinical problems and stages of diseases.
+Fellows must have ready access to subspecialty-specific and other appropriate reference material in print or electronic format.
+This must include access to electronic medical literature databases with full text capabilities.
+(Core) I.D.3.a) Patient Population [Edited and moved to I.D.1.3)] I.D.3.a).(1) The patient population must have a variety of clinical problems and stages of diseases, and must include a full range of patients with advanced or complex ACHD.
 (Core) I.D.3.a).(2) There must be patients of each gender, with a broad age range, including geriatric patients.
 (Core) I.D.3.a).(3) A sufficient number of patients must be available to enable each fellow to achieve the required educational outcomes.
+This must include: I.D.3.a).(3).(a) at least 200 hospitalized adult patients diagnosed with complications related to congenital heart disease; and, (Core) [Moved to I.D.1.d)(1)(e)(1)] I.D.3.a).(3).(b) at least 350 ambulatory patient visits (among at least 250 unique individual ambulatory patients) with congenital heart disease.
+(Core) [Moved to I.D.1.d)(1)(e)(2)]